AndypSheridan/hyperCube/README.md

 ![Screenshot of game](assets/images/hypercube-gameplay.png)

 * Upon start, the player character (the white square) appears to move towards the black 'monoliths'.
 In terms of the game logic, it is actually only the monoliths that move.
 * The player character jumps through a press of the spacebar or a screen tap on mobile devices.
+Upon jumping the player character executes a perfect 360 degree jump.
 * For every 10 blocks that are successfully jumped, the speed of the black monoliths increases.
 * The player scores a point for every obsatcle that is successfully cleared.
 * As it is an endless jumper, the goal is to score the highest on the leaderboard.